 Ms. Willocks is a former elementary school principal and 1997 Tennessee Principal of the Year.

 She was diagnosed with Parkinson's at the age of 44.
 In 2000, Ms. Willocks joined the Parkinson's Action Network (PAN), where she served as Tennessee State Coordinator for nearly a decade.
 In 2003, she received the Louis Fishman Advocacy Award for state advocacy and in 2005, the Milly Kondracke Award for outstanding advocacy at the national level.
 She also served two years on PAN’s Board of Directors.
 She is a charter member of the Parkinson Pipeline Project.
 She has made speeches and presentations, and has published numerous articles at the local, state, national and international levels on clinical trial awareness.
-She presented at the World Parkinson Congress (WPC) 2006 in Washington, DC, and also served on its Creativity Subcommittee.
-She also served on the Quilt Committee for the 2nd WPC in Glasgow, Scotland in 2010.
+She attended the Third World Parkinson Congress (WPC) in 2013 in Montreal, Canada.
+A WPC veteran, she presented at the WPC 2006, serving on its Creativity Subcommittee and attended the WPC 2010 in Scotland, serving on the Quilt Committee.

 A member of First Christian Church in Johnson City, Ms. Willocks actively participates as a part-time Sunday school teacher and was recognized as a 2008 Leader in Christian Service by Milligan College.